 California Sen. Kamala Harris plans to restructure her struggling presidential campaign, sources with knowledge of the staffing plans tell CNN.

 The changes represent the clearest sign to date that Harris, who has seen her poll numbers consistently fall over the last three months, feels changes are needed to jumpstart her presidential bid and streamline an operation that one source said has been been bogged down by bureaucratic hurdles.

 Harris will elevate Rohini Kosoglu, her Senate chief of staff, and senior adviser Laphonza Butler into senior leadership positions within the campaign, the sources said, splitting responsibilities for the day to day management of the operation.

 Here’s the problem though – It’s Kamala Harris.

-It’s not her staff that are failing here.
+It’s not her staff that is failing here.
 They’ve actually run a fairly typical campaign and done well with fundraising and managing of funds.
 But as Harris has fallen from glory, they’ve been put in a position where they can’t win.
-No amount of staff shake up is going to save her now.
-Her campaign is the walking dead at this point.
+No amount of staff shake-up is going to save her now.
+Her campaign is the Walking Dead at this point.

 Harris is the worst kind of Democrat.
 At least Bernie Sanders is honest about who he is.
 Harris, on the other hand, will tell you three different things within the course of a day.
 She grandstands in hearings to try to get media coverage while often beclowning herself in the process.
 Things like trying to impeach Brett Kavanaugh and begging Twitter to ban Trump are just the latest examples of a campaign built on nothing of substance.

-I don’t know who becomes the nominee for the Democrats in 2020.
+I don’t know who will become the nominee for the Democrats in 2020.
 I do know it’s not going to be Harris, and that’s a good thing.